Skip to main content

 Fischer has:

-At a speech at last year’s Values Voter Summit, Fischer said that
+At a speech at last year’s Values Voter Summit(link is external), Fischer said that

 if Christians don’t get involved in politics, they “make a deliberate decision to turn over the running of the United States government to atheists and